robfatland/reorganiseduponthefloor/git/README.md

 `code`.

 A single back-tick keeps the resulting text inline with the surrounding text.
-For example this sentence has \`True\` in it.
+For example this sentence has \`True\` in the markdown which renders inline as `True`.
-Whereas: Use three back-ticks to delimit multi-line code blocks, no longer inline.
+Three back-ticks delimit multi-line code blocks:

 ```